open-cogsci/osdoc/content/getting-opensesame/download.md

 ## Ubuntu/ Debian/ Linux Mint {#ubuntu}

-OpenSesame is available through [NeuroDebian] (for Debian, Ubuntu, Linux Mint, and other derivatives) and the [Cogsci.nl PPA] (Ubuntu only).
-The [Cogsci.nl PPA] generally has the most up-to-date version.
+OpenSesame is available through the [Cogsci.nl PPA] (Ubuntu only).
+An older version is available through [NeuroDebian] (for Debian, Ubuntu, Linux Mint, and other derivatives).

 ### Cogsci.nl PPA